zAlfok/ByeSpoilers-Crunchyroll/README.md

 - <b>How did it start?</b><br>
 I was tired of being spoiled mainly due to titles and began searching for extensions or scripts but had little luck until I found TimeBomb's script, which didn’t work well, probably due to updates on Crunchyroll’s site.
 So, I decided to create my own based on the latest changes of the site (around July 2024).
 I’m not a web developer, or even a developer; this is just a hobby, so that's why you might find some bugs as said before.

+## 🧑‍💻 Contributing
-IMPORTANT: As said before, this script may have some bugs.
-Please report them in order to improve the code.
+As said before, this script may have some bugs.
+Please report in the issues section them in order to improve the code.
 The current version doesn’t have comments (except for the config part) since everything was disorganized.
 I’ll be working on that (if you want to understand the code more than anything).
+In general, any kind of contribution is greatly appreciated.

+## ✉️ Feedback
+If you have any feedback, you can also leave it in the issues section.
+It doesn't have to be a bug to contribute.

 ~ An enthusiast trying to do his best ~